 Net income for the three months ended June 30, 2020 decreased \$1.4 million compared to the same period in 2019.
 The decrease was primarily associated with higher depreciation expense as a result of continued capital investment and an increase in income tax expense as a result of lower current period deductions related to AESO contributions.
-Further contributing to the decrease in net income was a reduction in alternative revenue in 2020 as the efficiency carry-over mechanism awarded for performance in the first PBR term only applied to the first two years of the second PBR term, being 2018 and 2019.
+Further contributing to the decrease in net income was a reduction in alternative revenue in 2020, primarily due to the efficiency carry-over mechanism.
 Net income was further reduced by a decrease in electric rate revenue due to lower energy deliveries and demand resulting from the COVID-19 pandemic and the downturn in the oil and gas sector.
 Partially offsetting these decreases was an increase in electric rate revenue associated with rate base growth and customer additions and a decrease in cost of sales primarily related to lower general operating expenses attributable to employees and contractors working remotely during the COVID-19 pandemic.